Uniqcoda/contact-app-api/docs/spec.md

 DELETE /contacts/1
 ```

-Returns status code `200` if contact was successfully deleted. \
+Returns status code `200` if contact was successfully deleted, and an array of all contacts. \
 Returns status code `404` if contact was not found.

 ## 6. To block a contact by id